pennlabs/template-orb/README.md

 ## Installation

 Click the green "Use this template" button and make a new repo with your desired name.
 Run the provided init script `./init.sh <name of orb> <name of github repo>` to configure most of the project.
 See the configuration section for final changes that need to be made.
 Follow the provided instructions to release new versions.
 You can also rename `README.md.template` to `README.md` (replacing this file) to get a basic Readme.
+You will need to run `circleci orb create pennlabs/orb-name` before you can use CircleCI to publish the orb.

 ## Features